Gaza war protests: Switzerland

 Israel's participation in the Eurovision Song Contest 2025 in Switzerland has sparked controversy.
 The "Turquoise Carpet" event, held on 11 May 2025 in the host city Basel, was targeted by pro-Palestinian protesters against Israel's participation.

 Ukraine

 Many Ukrainians have supported Israel, viewing the October 7 attacks as similar to the Russian invasion of Ukraine.
 Ukraine's ambassador to Israel Mykhailo Brodskyy described Ukraine as the most pro-Israel country in Europe, and said that rallies and gatherings in support of Israel occurred in the country despite prohibitions on gatherings in Ukraine due to the Russo-Ukrainian War, such as in Kyiv, Lviv, Odesa, Kharkiv, and Dnipro.

 On 2 November, the left-wing magazine Commons published an open letter from "Ukrainian researchers, artists, political and labour activists, members of civil society" expressing solidarity with Palestinians, and condemned Israel's actions in Gaza, Islamophobia and antisemitism.
 As of 27 December 2023, the letter has 443 signatures.

+According to Ukrainian researcher, Yuliia Kishchuk, she stated that many Ukrainians have gradually shifted their opinion of Israel's actions in Gaza, with some of them drew parallels with the Holodomor, which was considered as an act of genocide by Ukraine.